Fukien tea bonsai tree

 Wiring and Reshaping Tips for Designing Your Bonsai

-During the reshaping process, consider the overall aesthetics of your bonsai tree, striving for harmony between the trunk, branches, foliage, and pot.
-Prune excessive growth to maintain the desired shape and size, and regularly remove any dead or unhealthy branches.
-By combining wiring and reshaping techniques, you can create a visually captivating bonsai tree that showcases the unique beauty of the Fukien Tea Bonsai.
+During the reshaping process, maintain harmony between the trunk, branches, foliage, and pot.
+Prune excessive growth to keep the desired shape and remove dead branches regularly.
+Combining wiring and reshaping creates a captivating bonsai tree.